-Principal investigator/senior hydrogeologist for evaluation of complex hydrogeology along the Rio Grande near Del Norte and Sevenmile Plaza for the Colorado SEO.
+Principal investigator/senior hydrogeologist for evaluation of complex hydrogeology along the Rio Grande near Del Norte and Sevenmile Plaza for the Colorado SEO, and identified the existence and extent of faulting and its structural control on the stream-aquifer system.
 Analyzed available well data, prepared cross-sections and report.
-Identified the existence and extent of faulting and its structural control on the stream-aquifer system.

 Converted the regional ground water and surface water model of Mesilla Basin in New Mexico to provide greater vertical discretization and improve the model’s capability as a conjunctive use tool for the New Mexico State Engineer’s Office.
 Also evaluated the historic relationships between ground water pumping, irrigation drainflow, canal deliveries, reservoir releases and streamflow to understand basin hydraulics to aid in design of conjunctive use tool development.